onmagnoliasquare/website/README.md

 `dev` to `staging` then finally to `main`.

+This pipeline is enforced by the `enforcer.yml` GitHub action.

 Staging is a pre-release branch.
 This is where we test the dataset against any new releasable changes from dev.

-This pipeline is enforced by the GitHub actions labeled `enforcer-`.
+It is not publicly viewable.

 ## Technical Specifications

 ### Yarn

 Our package manager is the latest version of `yarn`.
-The version is using the command [`yarn set version stable`](https://yarnpkg.com/cli/set/version#details), run in the root directory.
+The version is using the command [`yarn set version stable`](https://yarnpkg.com/cli/set/version#details), which, during version updates, is executed in the root directory.
 Since this is a monorepo, yarn is also used as the project management tool.

 In the `package.json` folder, you can find the workspaces field, which defines which folders yarn will look and install modules for.